 The image of a clay tablet written in cuneiform script contains an accurate account of the occurrence of a total solar eclipse witnessed at Babylon in 136 BC.
 The narrowness of the belt of totality crossing Babylon fixes the rotational phase of the Earth at that epoch.
 This, and other extant records of eclipses — both solar and lunar — from ancient Babylon, China, Greece, the Arab Dominions and medieval Europe, are used to trace the history of the Earth's rotation over the past two and a half millennia.

-Annual values of ΔT and length of day (lod) using the results from this paper are tabulated here.
-Frequently asked questions on the rotation of the Earth will be available shortly.
+Annual values of ΔT and length of day (lod) using the results from the 2016 paper are available.
+This paper has been updated and the revised results from the Journées 2017 paper are also available.
+FAQ's on the rotation of the Earth are available to download.